saiaku-gaming/valhalla-game.se/README.md

-This is the repo for valhalla-game.se
+This is the repo for valhalla-game.com

-It is staticly generated and simple.
-Jekyll is awesome!
+The site is generated with Jekyll (https://jekyllrb.com/)

+Any push to this repo will build and publish to valhalla-game.com